Rahul-3697/ML/LR/README.md

-Linear Regression on Media Dataset
+Linear Regression on Housing Dataset.